China–Sri Lanka relations: Modern diplomatic ties

 In contrast to various conditions imposed by the World Bank or IMF, China has attached few conditions to its loans to Sri Lanka, requiring no policy reforms or similar structural adjustments.
 The use of Chinese labor on the project funded by the loan is the only condition for most Chinese loans to Sri Lanka.

 China has been a significant provider of foreign aid to Sri Lanka for infrastructure funding since the end of the Sri Lankan civil war in 2009.
 Because China runs a trade surplus with Sri Lanka, both sides of the bilateral relationship view Chinese foreign aid as a means of ensuring the relationship remains mutually beneficial.

 China and Sri Lanka also share a military relationship, with China selling a range of modern armaments to the Sri Lanka Armed Forces.

 In July 2019, UN ambassadors from 50 countries, including Sri Lanka, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+In June 2020, Sri Lanka was one of 53 countries that backed the Hong Kong national security law at the United Nations.

 In January 2023, China offered debt aid to crisis-hit Sri Lanka, however, IMF help was uncertain.
 India had committed to support Sri Lanka with financing and debt relief, but the island nation also needed China's support.